ptsochantaris/operation-jeff/README.md

 Shooting uses _charge_ which slowly replenishes over time.
 You can trade fire rate for charge speed (and the reverse) by using the mouse wheel.

 Shoot bonuses for various benefits:
-- Red cross: Replenish health
+- Red plus: Replenish health
-- Green cross: Replenish charge
+- Green plus: Replenish charge
-- Black cross: Bonus points
+- Black plus: Bonus points
 - Yellow diamond: Smart bomb
 - Blue clock: Freeze the Jeff for 5 seconds
-- Black rectangle: Temporary shield from damage
+- Black and blue rectangle: Temporary shield from damage
 - Purple umbrella-like-thingy: Pause drops for a moment
 - Round yellow down arrow: Slow down the Jeff temporarily
 - Orange concentric circles: Extended bomb range (for a limited number of shots)